Imaginario32/internship/devops/01 - git/README.md

 ## Questions

-1. What command can I use to view the commit history?
+1. What command can I use to view the commit history? git log

-1. What command can I use to undo the last commit?
+2. What command can I use to undo the last commit? git reset --soft HEAD~1

-1. What command can I use to create a new branch and a new tag?
+3. What command can I use to create a new branch and a new tag? git checkout -b newbranche newtag

-1. How do I exclude a file / folder from a commit?
+4. How do I exclude a file / folder from a commit?
+	In .gitignore, add the path to the file / folder or
+	git add -u
+	git reset -- folder/file

-1. In case of a merge conflict, what commands can be used to resolve it?
+5. In case of a merge conflict, what commands can be used to resolve it? git mergetool or edit conflict git commit -m  "added commit" git add

-1. `*` What are pre-commit hooks and post-commit hooks, and what are they for?
+6. `*` What are pre-commit hooks and post-commit hooks, and what are they for?
+	Hooks are custom scripts when certain important actions pre-commit is meant primarily for notification
+	post-commit is for notification, and cannot affect the outcome of git commit

-1. `*` How do I change the last commit without adding a new commit?
+7. `*` How do I change the last commit without adding a new commit? git commit --amend